PhillipEis/PhillipEis/README.md

 Backend Developer
 -----------------

-Currently working for [Shape](https://shape.dk) as a Backend Developer.
+Passionate Backend Developer Intern at Shape, harnessing the power of autism as a valuable asset, not an obstacle.

 * 🌍  I'm based in Copenhagen
 * 🚀  I'm currently working on [Visualz](http://visualz.dk)